-- (a) give a copy of the application form to each Council of Elders with jurisdiction over the area the subject of the application; and - (b) give a copy of the application form to each District Office nearest to the area the subject of the application; and - (c) cause a copy of the application form to be published in- - (i) the Bougainville Gazette; and - (ii) a newspaper circulating throughout Bougainville; and - (d) keep posted, until the application is determined, a copy of the application form- - (i) on a public noticeboard at the Department's headquarters; and - (ii) on the Department website; and - (e) if, in the opinion of Mining Registrar, the granting of the application may impact on another tenement give a copy of the application form and copies of any proposed programmes or plans to the holder of that tenement.
+give a copy of the application form to each community government of a community government area in which land the subject of the application is located; and

-248 Report from Council of Elders or District Office
+- (b) give a copy of the application form to each District Office nearest to the area the subject of the application; and - (c) cause a copy of the application form to be published in- - (i) the Bougainville Gazette; and - (ii) a newspaper circulating throughout Bougainville; and - (d) keep posted, until the application is determined, a copy of the application form- - (i) on a public noticeboard at the Department's headquarters; and - (ii) on the Department website; and - (e) if, in the opinion of Mining Registrar, the granting of the application may impact on another tenement give a copy of the application form and copies of any proposed programmes or plans to the holder of that tenement.

-- (1) A Council of Elders or District Office to which Section 247(a) or 247(b) refers must also be invited to submit a report, which must- - (a) address all matters regarding the application that the Council of Elders or District Office wishes to place before the Bougainville Warden conducting the hearing under Section 250; and
+248 Report from community government or District Office

-- (b) must be received by the Mining Registrar no later than the last date for receipt of objections under Section 246(2)(b). - (2) The Mining Registrar must- - (a) give a copy of each report received under Subsection (2) to- - (i) the applicant; and - (ii) the Executive Officer to the Advisory Council; and - (b) keep, until the application to which the report refers is determined, a copy of the report posted- - (i) on a public noticeboard at the Department's headquarters; and - (ii) on the Department website.
+- (1) A community government or District Office to which Section 247(a) or 247(b) refers must also be invited to submit a report, which must- - (a) address all matters regarding the application that the community government or District Office wishes to place before the Bougainville Warden conducting the hearing under Section 250; and - (b) must be received by the Mining Registrar no later than the last date for receipt of objections under Section 246(2)(b). - (2) The Mining Registrar must- - (a) give a copy of each report received under Subsection (2) to- - (i) the applicant; and - (ii) the Executive Officer to the Advisory Council; and - (b) keep, until the application to which the report refers is determined, a copy of the report posted- - (i) on a public noticeboard at the Department's headquarters; and - (ii) on the Department website.